-The term 'Net Operating Income' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Net Operating Income' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Net Operating Income can refer to two different concepts.
 It may be used in regards to companies and corporations, or to properties and their annual incomes.
 Where companies are concerned, Net Operating Income, also known by its acronym NOI, is the income after deducting the company’s operating expenses.
 It is figured up in advance of taking off interest and income tax deductions.